felipecrs/renovate/docs/usage/security-and-permissions.md

 Ensure that the Renovate process has only the permissions needed to perform its tasks and no more.
 This reduces the impact of any malicious code execution.

-###### Regularly review post-upgrade tasks
+###### Regularly review post-init and post-upgrade tasks

-Regularly review the actions taken by `postUpgradeTasks` to make sure they do not execute unnecessary or risky operations.
+Regularly review the actions taken by `postInitTasks` and `postUpgradeTasks` to make sure they do not execute unnecessary or risky operations.
 Consider implementing a review process for changes to these tasks within repositories.

 Where possible, restrict the commands executed to an allowlist you control, and try to limit the opportunity for those commands to execute additional commands.